Mixing Wallpaper and Paint for One-of-a-Kind Rooms

 Select Your Hues

-Choose 2-3 complementary colors that flow together, like blues and greens or oranges and reds.
-For the wallpaper, select a pattern that incorporates your chosen shades.
-Then purchase paint samples in the same color family to find your perfect ombre blend.
+Choose two or three colors that flow naturally—think blues to greens or oranges to reds.
+For the wallpaper, pick a pattern that includes your chosen shades.
+Then test paint samples from the same family to dial in the gradient.

 Start With Wallpaper